cyclic-software/docs/docs/troubleshooting/main-entry-point-does-not-exist.md

 }
 ```

-Or, you can ensure the entrance point to your Express application is a `server.js` file in the root directory.
+Or, you can ensure the entry point to your Express application is a `server.js` file in the root directory.

 ## Why does this happen?